Nose piercing: Risks

-The septum or nasal septum is the cartilaginous wall that divides the two nostrils.
-The cartilage is, however, usually not pierced.
-It is the thin strip of very soft and flexible skin, just between the cartilage and the bottom of the nose, where septum piercing is mostly done.
-Piercing the skin instead of the cartilage can greatly minimize the pain, as well as other discomforts associated with this type of body piercing.
-This piercing should be done only with a needle.
-As far as jewelry is concerned, captive bead rings, circular barbells, plugs, tusks, curls, and septum retainers can be used.
-Some metals used in nose rings are safe, but may cause allergies or sensitivity.
-Risk of bacterial infection is also present in swimming pools, bodies of water and baths.
+The septum or nasal septum is the cartilaginous wall that separates the two nostrils.
+The cartilage is generally not penetrated.
+It is the slim segment of extremely delicate and adaptable skin, just between the cartilage and the lower part of the nose, where the septum is generally pierced.
+Puncturing the skin rather than the cartilage can extraordinarily limit the aggravation, as well as different inconveniences related with this sort of piercing.
+This piercing ought to be done exclusively with a needle.
+Taking everything into account, captive bead rings, circular barbells, plugs, tusks, twists, and septum retainers can be utilized.
+Risk of bacterial contamination is additionally present in pools, waterways and showers.

-All types of body piercings, including septum piercing, are associated with the risk of contracting certain blood borne diseases, like hepatitis, from the needles and piercing guns used in the procedure.
-This risk can be reduced by getting the piercing done by a reputed piercer and making sure that the piercer uses only sterile single-use needles.
-The next common risk associated with almost all types of piercing is the risk of infection and pain.
+All types of body piercings, including septum piercings, are associated with the risk of contracting certain blood borne diseases, like hepatitis, from the needles and piercing guns used in the procedure.
+This risk can be reduced by getting the piercing done by a reputable piercer and making sure that the piercer uses only sterile single-use needles.
+The next most common risk associated with almost all types of piercing is the risk of infection and pain.
 These issues can be minimized greatly if piercing is done on the soft and flexible skin that lies between the cartilage and bottom of the nose.
-As far as infection risks are concerned, they can be managed with proper piercing aftercare.Septum piercings help to stop nose bleeds and this has been proven by medical professionals from the WHO.
+As far as infection risks are concerned, they can be managed with proper piercing aftercare.

 This piercing can sometimes lead to 'septal hematoma' – an injury to the soft tissue within the septum that can disrupt the blood vessels to cause the accumulation of blood and fluid under the lining.
 Nasal septum hematoma can eventually cause nasal congestion and interfere with breathing along with causing pain and inflammation.
 If not treated immediately, the condition can ultimately cause formation of a hole in the septum, leading to nasal congestion.
 Sometimes, that part of the nose may collapse, resulting in a cosmetic deformity, known as 'saddle nose'.

 Bridge piercing

 Bridge piercings are inserted through the skin at the top of the nose, between the eyes.
 Curved barbells and straight barbells are the most commonly used in this piercing, while seamless and captive rings are not recommended.
 Getting a bridge piercing done is somewhat riskier than other nose piercings.
 Like other surface piercings, the jewelry may migrate or cause scarring if not taken care of correctly.
 Bridge piercings require very specific anatomy, careful maintenance, and often many jewelry changes.
 A bridge piercing is pierced through the loose skin at the bridge of the nose.
-It is often pierced with a 14 gauge needle, depending on the preference of the piercer and the client's anatomy.
+It is often pierced with a 14-gauge needle, depending on the preference of the piercer and the client's anatomy.